Order of United Commercial Travelers of America

-United Commercial Travelers or UCT is a non-profit financial services membership organization that supports communities and causes across the United States and Canada.
-The organization is headquartered in Columbus, Ohio, just south of Grandview Heights.
+United Commercial Travellers or UCT is a non-profit organization that supports communities and causes across the United States and Canada.
+The organization is headquartered in Columbus, Ohio, and Grandview Heights.

 History

-The Order of United Commercial Travelers was formed on January 16, 1888 by six men in a meeting at the Neil House in Columbus, Ohio to provide a society for traveling salesmen, or commercial travelers.
+The Order of United Commercial Travelers was formed on January 16, 1888, by six men in a meeting at the Neil House in Columbus, Ohio to provide a society for traveling salesmen, or commercial travelers.

 The original objectives of the order were to aid its members and their dependents in financial and material matters, establish funds to indemnify members in case of disability or accidental death, establish a widows and orphans reserve fund and obtain just and equitable favors for traveling salesmen.
 The organization also wished to operate as a secret society, whose aim was to unite and raise the moral and social caliber of its members.
-In fact, in at one time referred to itself as "travelers masonry".
+In fact, it at one time referred to itself as "travelers masonry".

 The new organization's officers adopted titles similar to those of other organizations of the day.
 Levi Pease was the first Supreme Counselor, John Fenimore was the first Supreme Junior Counselor, and Charles Flagg was the first Supreme Secretary.

 The sample case, a vital tool in the life of a commercial traveler, became the symbol of UCT.
 The original emblem of the organization consisted of a gold crescent with a sample case suspended within the points of the crescent.

 In 1956, the Order founded the UCT Fraternal Foundation which has yielded income to the Retarded Children Teachers Reserve Fund.
-Early in the Order history it paid out $25 a week to members disabled as the result of an accident, and beginning in 1894 it paid out $5,000 in accidental death benefits.
+Early in the Order history it paid out $25 a week to members disabled as the result of an accident and beginning in 1894 it paid out $5,000 in accidental death benefits.